 This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move and so locks up the crankshaft.
 Remove the spark plugs and try cranking the engine now.
 Common causes for Hydro-locking include car flooding in extreme weather conditions and failed head gasket.

 A mechanical fault is a possibility too, any obstruction inside the engine will cause the engine to lock.
-Major faults include: Dropped valve; Seized camshaft; Seized Crankshaft; Seized Piston; Broken timing chain; Broken Timing Belt.
+Major faults include Dropped valve; Seized camshaft; Seized Crankshaft; Seized Piston; Broken timing chain; Broken Timing Belt.

 3 No Sound At All

 Turn on the lights and crank the engine, the lights should go dim, if it does, it suggests that the ignition switch circuit is working.
 If it doesn’t go dim we have a few more items to check.
-Here’s a list of items to check:

-- Security key on dash board – If the security light ids on, the transponder inside the ignition key isn’t being read by the receiver.
+- Security key on dash board – If the security light is on, the transponder inside the ignition key isn’t being read by the receiver.
 If you have a spare key try using it, but suspect a faulty ignition receiver.

 - Place your automatic transmission in Neutral (N) and try starting – This by passes the Park lockout switch.
 If it works, suspect faulty PRNDL or wiring.